 Which paid community platform is the best for large enterprises?

-For large enterprises, Salesforce Community Cloud is often considered one of the best paid community platforms.
-It offers extensive features for creating branded communities, fostering customer engagement, and providing self-service support.
+For large enterprises, Disciple is often considered one of the best-paid community platforms.
+It offers extensive features for creating branded communities and fostering customer engagement.

 How much does a community platform typically cost?